nkdas91/ckeditor5-classic-plus/README.md

         simpleUpload: {
           // The URL that the images are uploaded to.
           uploadUrl: "http://example.com",

+          // Enable the XMLHttpRequest.withCredentials property if required.
+          withCredentials: true,

           // Headers sent along with the XMLHttpRequest to the upload server.
           headers: {